konstantinos-p/Bayesian-Neural-Networks-Reading-List/readme.md

 - [Combining Diverse Feature Priors](https://arxiv.org/pdf/2110.08220.pdf)

 ## Performance Certificates
+Bayesian neural networks are compatible with two approaches to model selection that eschew validation and test sets and can (in principle) give guarantees on out-of-sample performance simply by using the training set.

 ### Marginal Likelihood
-The marginal likelihood can be used for model selection.
+The marginal likelihood is a purely Bayesian approach to model selection.

 - [Scalable marginal
 likelihood estimation for model selection in deep learning](https://arxiv.org/abs/2104.04975)